 4. How is the NCFO database produced and maintained?

 The Bureau of Transportation Statistics (BTS) has adopted a number of methods to maximize the validity and reliability of the census data.
-Cognitive interviews are conducted to evaluate the content, structure and layout of the census questionnaire any time changes are made.
-Beginning with the 2010 census, BTS was begun using an electronic (i.e., online) questionnaire for all data entry.
-This reduces the number of data entry errors and limits the types of responses to only valid values.
-A set of rules for coding and entering paper questionnaires using the online tool was developed to further reduce the number of data entry errors.
-Once the data entry is complete, external data sources (e.g., USGC, Army Core and Census data), are used to update data fields not collected from the operators themselves.
-The final step before publishing NCFO data is cleaning out fields that operators have indicated are business sensitive.
+Cognitive interviews are conducted to evaluate the content, structure and layout of the census questionnaire when changes are made.
+Ferry operators are asked to complete the census questionnaire every two years.
+Many efforts are made to reduce non-response including; pre census notices, follow-up mailings and phone calls.
+A set of rules for coding and entering data was developed to reduce the number of data entry errors.
+Once the data entry is complete, external data sources (e.g., USGC, Army Corps and Census data), are used to update data fields not collected from the operators themselves.
+The final step before publishing NCFO data is redacting fields that operators have indicated are business sensitive.

 5. How is the NCFO data disseminated?

 The NCFO data is updated biennially (i.e., every two years).
 The data becomes available approximately six months after the end of the data are collection period.
 This time allows for receipt of the data from the operators as well as BTS quality assurance and validation.
-Data are disseminated to customers via the online query tool at http://www.bts.gov/, upon request, and in annual summary tables.
-Customers can request NCFO data by contacting BTS Information Services (by email or by phone at 800-853-1351).
+Data are available for download from the NCFO home page.
+Stakeholders can also request NCFO data by contacting BTS Information Services (by email or by phone at 800-853-1351).

 The major and distinctive feature of the online query tool is that it allows users to target specific elements of a data table or tables rather than having to download the entire table.
 When a reference table is added to a data query, the data pulled from the reference table will be only from the cases related to those parameters specified in your query rather than the entire data file.
 In other words, all retrieved information is related to each other, integrated seamlessly, and presented to users by the tool.
 For example, once Terminal table is selected, the query tool can find segments connected to the terminals from the Segment table, operators related to the terminal through the OPERATOR_SEGMENT TABLE, and so on.